-Shirobako excels and it’s a ability to create a compelling drama.
-Every episode our heroes face a new disaster, some self inflected like the aforementioned outsourcing debacle, and others against their control like the author of an original work suddenly rejecting all the work that had already been done.
+Shirobako excels and its ability to create a compelling drama.
+Every episode our heroes face a new disaster, some self inflicted like the aforementioned outsourcing debacle, and others against their control like the author of an original work suddenly rejecting all the work that had already been done.
 While those great disasters kept my interest the individual character pieces are what kept me invested in all the moving pieces of the show as they slowly converged.
 The show gives the audience small glimpses into each of the fields that the main girls want to go into before easing the characters into those roles.
-So the audience knows a bit about how voice recording or CG animation works before the characters ease into their roles.
-That structure heightens the tension because the audience already knows what the struggles of experienced people are, then they get to see the entry level people fight the uphill battle of trying to reach those positions where they will continue to struggle while each new project challenges them in interesting ways.
+So the audience knows a bit about how voice recording or CG animation works before the characters start their own journey into their careers.
+That structure heightens the tension because the audience already knows what the struggles of experienced people are, then we get to see the entry level people fight the uphill battle of trying to reach those positions where they will continue to struggle while each new project challenges them in interesting ways.

-The slow steps of establishing knowledge of the aspects of animation Shirobako wants to highlight and then watching our main cast of five girls tackles those issues gives pulls the audience into the world of animation as an expert.
-It allows us to cheer on out main characters with some level of knowledge of what is required for them to succeed.
+Shirobako takes slow steps establishing the elements of animation and then allows the main cast of five girls to tackle those issues.
+The prior knowledge of those challenges pulls the audience into the world of animation as an expert.
+It allows us to cheer on our main characters with some level of knowledge of what is required for them to succeed.
 In the end, Shirobako presents us with an imperfect picture of an imperfect world.
-During the show Aoi starts to ask her colleagues why they want to work in the Animation industry and each of them gives different answer to the question that shows off a piece of their personality.
-Aoi doesn’t have a clear answer to the question and the rest of the show is her attempting to answer the question.
-The answer she finds sums up the show beautifully and she proclaims her pride of being able to bring hundreds of people together to create Anime that people love.
+During the show Aoi starts to ask her colleagues why they want to work in the Animation industry and each of them gives different answers to the question that shows off a piece of their personality.
+Aoi doesn’t have a clear answer to the question and the rest of the show is her attempting to answer the question and the answer she finds sums up the show beautifully as she proclaims her pride of being able to bring hundreds of people together to create Anime that people love.

 That feeling from Aoi is deep seeded throughout the show.
 It feels like an idea that wasn’t just dropped on the audience at the end of the show but rooted in the first episode and spread throughout the show as a truth.
 The people who continue to work in the animation industry do so because they are in love with the animation industry.
 The people who created Shirobako are expressing their gratitude for allowing them to create work and thanking the audience for continuing to love the work they create.
 It also acknowledges that the anime industry is not for everyone and presents no ill will to people who hit a roadblock and decided that the industry was not for them.
 For that reason Shirobako is less an anime fan’s anime and more of an anime for any type of creative person.
 No matter what the creative pursuit; Art, computer graphics, sound design, acting, and any of the other hundred jobs that go into making a successful anime it comes with a strong pride that you were a piece of creating something greater than your individual contribution and you should have pride in the fact that what you have created will be loved by someone.